iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [Metafor Software](http://www.metaforsoftware.com/) Detect the anomalies that matter – automatically and in real time.
 Analyze the behavior of millions of logs and metrics of any type from any data source.
 Get alerted at the earliest sign of a problem so you can fix it immediately; no threshold or rule setting required.
 - [Geogebra](http://www.geogebra.org/) is a multi-platform mathematics software that gives everyone the chance to experience the extraordinary insights that math makes possible
 - [Logi Analytics](http://www.logianalytics.com/).
 Self-service analytics every user will embrace.
+- [Anaconda](http://go.continuum.io/anaconda-package-management-dsw/).
+Be a Data Scientist, Not a Package Manager.
+Spend less time managing packages and dependencies.
+Spend more time finding insights in data with Anaconda.
+Anaconda includes conda, the package and environment manager, for open data science.

 - [PiktoChart](http://piktochart.com/).
 Easy-To-Use Infographic Creator.
 Discover how non-designers are creating beautiful infographics in as little as 10 minutes
 - [Datawrapper](https://datawrapper.de/).
 Create charts and maps in just four steps.
 This tool reduces the time you need to create visualizations from hours to minutes.
 - [Gliffy](https://www.gliffy.com/).
 Where Ideas Take Shape.
 Create professional-quality Flowcharts, Wireframes, UML diagrams, and more.
 - [Canva](https://www.canva.com/) makes design simple for eceryone.
 It gives you everything you need to easily turn ideas into outstanding designs.
 You can startwith a custom layout or a blank page.
 There’s no limits to your creativity with all the tools in one place.
 Just search and drag to create beautiful designs and Canva will take care of the boring bits.
 The tool is online and free to use.
 - [Dipity](http://www.dipity.com/) is a free digital timeline website.
 Our mission is to organize the web's content by date and time.
 Users can create, share, embed and collaborate on interactive, visually engaging timelines that integrate video, audio, images, text, links, social media, location and timestamps.

 ### Визуализация
 - [Plotly](https://plot.ly/).
 Collaborative data science.
 Plotly is the easiest way to graph and share your data.